sanjaymeena/sanjaymeena.github.io/_posts/investment_notes/_posts/2016-05-8-investment_notes_financial_analysis.md

 #### Long Term Investment

-* These are the investments that have a horizon of one or more year and are condidered long term from tax purpose.
+* These are the investments that have a horizon of one or more year and are considered long term from tax purpose.
 * These are usually made by a company in order to secure an additional income or a strategic goal.